mrarthurwhite/mrarthurwhite.github.io/_posts/2021-05-14-a_callback_function_in_java.markdown

   myCalculator(100, myDisplayer); // displays the number 100
 ```

-As an OO Java programmer for some time I had often wanted to pass functions as arguments.
-But as of JDK8+ (& possible JDK 12) this is how Java passes a function.
-Again this is *supposd* to be a trivial example in Java but comparing it to JS perhas the JS programmer may be rather glad :
+Again this is *supposd* to be a trivial example in Java but comparing it to JS perhaps the JS programmer may be rather glad :

 ```
 //predicate = pre:before dicate:make known